 What should I do once I hear from my new servicer?

-You’ll want to read the first mortgage statement you receive from your new lender carefully — verify that all the information it lists is true and accurate.
+You’ll want to read the first mortgage statement you receive from your new lender carefully -- verify that all the information it lists is true and accurate.

 Note that dealing with a new company for your mortgage means that you may have to fill out paperwork that might look different, talk with new staff, and send your payments to a new address.

-What if I run into an issue?
+What if I run into a legal issue?

 “Consumers should not be collateral damage in the mortgage servicing transfer process,” said Consumer Financial Protection Bureau Director Richard Cordray.

 That means paperwork should not be lost, servicers should not lose track of a homeowner’s loss mitigation plans, and they should not hinder a consumer’s chance to save his or her home from unnecessary foreclosure.

-You do not want to end up in situation where you receive a notice in the mail stating that you’re late on a payment — and then wonder confusingly why you were never notified that you needed to send your payment to a new servicer.
+You do not want to end up in a situation where you receive a notice in the mail stating that you’re late on a payment -- and then wonder confusingly why you were never notified that you needed to send your payment to a new servicer.

 Understand that both your old and new servicers must notify you about the transfer of your servicing rights no less than 15 days before the effective date of transfer.

 As long as you have been notified in a timely manner, your new servicer accurately lists your information, and you send in payments to the right address you should have nothing to worry about.